On this page

 Mean and error bar plot

 Group means with confidence interval whiskers.
+A caption below the plot states the confidence level the whiskers represent, so the error bars aren’t mistaken for SD or SE.
 Hover over a point to see the mean, standard error, CI, and sample size.

 Paired lines plot